mgayatri77/acp_homework_1/README.md

 # Agora Certificate Program - Homework 1
-Made a new login website with an email format verification feature using the assets provided by Agora
+Created a login website which verifies email and password format Images used are provided by Agora